Sin City. Lost Wages. The Entertainment Capital of the USA. What happens in here, stays here. Well, not always….

 Purple Zebra Daiquiri Bar, The Linq: If you enjoy sweet frozen alcoholic drinks, you won’t want to wander far from Purple Zebra.
 It used to be self-serve, but recently changed (wahhh), but you can still try every flavor and choose from regular to elephant-sized (100 oz) souvenir container of frozen beverage.
 Easy and fun way to get drunk.

 Have I mentioned that drinking on the street, in public, is legal in Vegas?
 Weirdly a lot of people don’t know this, but it’s actually encouraged to drink at all times of the day, no matter what you’re doing or where you are.

-If you gamble at all, even at a $5 table or the penny slots, cocktail servers wander around casinos religiously and will offer you a drink.
+If you gamble at all, even at a $5 table or the penny slots (check out the Top 10 Slot to increase your chances of winning at slot machines), cocktail servers wander around casinos religiously and will offer you a drink.
 This is one of the cheapest ways to drink in Vegas – since you’re gambling, your drinks are comped so no need to pay for them, you’re just expected to tip the waitress a buck or two.
 Do this for a few hours or so before you hit the clubs.